Sometimes people wonder about their house.

 Some people are discovering that higher EF can affect sleep quality especially in super-sensitive individuals.

-(I find that very intriguing personally because many years ago (way back in 1995), I was diagnosed with 4 muscle-related sleep disorders which at that time, remained medical mysteries as to a cause behind them.
+(I find that very intriguing personally because many years ago, I was diagnosed with a few muscle-related sleep disorders which at that time, remained medical mysteries as to a cause behind them.
 But when looking back, the symptoms worsened if I had more electricity in my environment.)

 From what I understand, apparently 60 Hz is both what our electricity in North America is on average AND the frequency of our brainwaves in sleep.
 Thus there are some people who are beginning to relate this to the idea of why a number of people sleep better tenting outdoors where there is no electromagnetic fields (of any form) at all.